Effective Noise Mitigation via Quantum Circuit Learning in Quantum Simulation of Integrable Spin Chains: Introduction

 This article is organized as follows.
 In Sec. \ref{s:int}, we introduce the necessary background on the integrable spin chain models and their quantum simulations.
 Sec. \ref{s:QCL} reviews how the QCL works and then details our methodology, explaining how the conserved charges of the model are integrated into the training process and describing the variational circuit ansatz.
-Our main numerical results are presented in Sec. \ref{s:res}, beginning with the learning outcomes and noise mitigation performance for a two-qubit chain across four common noise channels, and then extending to a demonstration of scalability on a three-qubit system.
+Our main numerical results are presented in Sec. \ref{s:res}, beginning with the learning outcomes and noise mitigation performance for a two-qubit chain across four common noise channels, and then extending to a three-qubit system to illustrate the applicability of our approach beyond the minimal two-qubit prototype.
 Finally, Sec. \ref{s:con} summarizes the findings, discusses the implications and advantages of our QCL-based approach compared to conventional error mitigation techniques, and outlines several promising directions for future work.